No-go theorem for the classical Maxwell-Lorentz electrodynamics in odd-dimensional worlds: The Maxwell--Lorentz Theory in Odd-Dimensional Spacetimes

-Be it as it may, whenever the integration and ${\partial}/{\partial x_\mu}$ are commutative\footnote{In fact, the possibility to interchange these operations is a subtle issue.
-The interchanging is certainly impermissible (for lack of the uniform convergence) when the measure contains a singular component like $\delta$-function or its derivatives.
-To illustrate, for $D=4$, in lieu of (\ref{sol3}), we have
+In fact, the interchangeability of these operations is a subtle issue.
+The order of implementation of these operations must not be changed if the measure contains a singular component, such as the $\delta$-function or its derivatives, because the integrals are no longer uniformly convergent.
+To illustrate, we refer to $D=4$.
+In lieu of (\ref{sol3}), we have